ErinPeat/BIOL68400/README.md

 After addtional packages have been imported, the script will attempt to load data from the 'items for antibacterial drugs per 1,000 patients on list.csv' file and put it into a pandas dataframe

-If this is completed successfully, the script will generate the graphs described above
+If this is completed successfully, the script will generate the graphs described above.
+The graphs will be saved as .png files in the same folder as the script.

 ### Troubleshooting